 The India Water Partnership and the World Bank jointly convened a workshop in New Delhi on April 28, 2023, to show how the EPIC Response framework could potentially be applied in the Indian states.
 Participants included a variety of central government departments, top specialists, and states that frequently experience both droughts and floods.

-According to Veena Khanduri, Executive Secretary cum Country Coordinator, India Water Partnership, "In India, the national and state governments deal with floods and droughts as per specific context without encompassing the interlinkages between these two extreme climate-induced events."
-Anupam Mishra, Director, Commercial & HRD, WAPCOS Limited, in his welcome address stated, "The occurrence of disasters have increased substantially in the recent past with high intensity and rapidly increasing in the subsequent years, which have devastating effects."
+According to Veena Khanduri, Executive Secretary and Country Coordinator, India Water Partnership, "In India, the national and state governments deal with floods and droughts as per a specific context without encompassing the interlinkages between these two extreme climate-induced events."
+Anupam Mishra, Director, Commercial & HRD, WAPCOS Limited, stated in his welcome address, "The occurrence of disasters has increased substantially in the recent past, with high intensity and rapidly increasing in the subsequent years, which have devastating effects."

 Floods, riverbank erosion, and invasion of riverine areas are the main challenges in Assam, where the great Brahmaputra flows.
 The Assam Integrated River Basin Management Program, which is funded by the World Bank, is piloting the EPIC framework in India's flood-prone state of Assam.
 This allows different agencies to evaluate the quality of their flood and drought protection programs, pinpoint areas where collaboration can be improved, and track advancement over time with the use of the EPIC response tool.
 The program aims to lessen Assam's population's susceptibility to climate-related catastrophes and assist the state in developing its sizable water resources in an integrated and sustainable manner.